Add or Edit a Device

 Add a Device

-Select Resources > Compute > All Devices and then click Create in the upper-right corner.
-You will see the generic form with the Type shown as blank.
+Select Resources > Compute > All Devices and click Create in the upper-right corner.

 By default, new devices are assigned the In Service property and their Service Level is set to Production.